ikhlasth/ikhlasth/README.md

 # About Me:
-Im currently advancing on fullstack developer.
+Im currently advancing as a fullstack developer.
 Mail to ikhlastaufiqul@gmail.com to reach me